When I was growing up as a child in the Melbourne working-class suburb of St Gabriel’s parish, Reservoir, our life was fairly simple, even innocent!

 Yes, we do have a beautiful treasure in our Catholic faith.
 Divine Revelation goes on.
 The Spirit keeps teaching us through the Word of God; our profound Catholic Tradition especially the Sacraments and the “signs of the times”.

-This treasure, however, cannot be just simply be imposed by external authority, in a culture such as ours.
+This treasure, however, cannot just simply be imposed by external authority, in a culture such as ours.

 People must now be encouraged to deepen the insights of the gift of faith.
 Faith always needs to well up from within.
+We must all listen as Pope Francis put it recently:

 So is the rejection of clericalism.
 For the voice of the laity must be given much greater recognition and legislated for in canon law.